-Recent publications and reviews of books about Thomas Aquinas are indications that there is of late a revived interest in Thomistic thought from a Protestant pov.
+Recent publications and reviews of books about Thomas Aquinas are indications that there is a revived interest in Thomistic thought from a Protestant pov.
 There are sides, however, and the exchange of ideas between the experts provokes more questions for those still learning about Thomism from a Protestant perspective.

 In order to work through this substantial body of literature Protestants need a path forward, a map or guidebook.
 Not that there haven’t been good resources before.
 There were, but the questions about Thomas have context in our own times as much as they do in his writings.